Skip to content

 With so many reasons to participate in duty suspension programs, it begs the question — why doesn’t everyone participate?
 Simply put, it is document-intensive if you do not have a solution.

-To give just one example from the programs listed above, analyzing the HS or the various rules of qualification for the best savings requires mapping product flows across trade lanes, identifying the FTAs that are available for each trade lane for each product, to say nothing of the HS code and country of origin and rules of transformation—and that’s without even getting into the thousands of changes that can occur over dozens or potentially even hundreds of different countries’ duties, codes, and rules.
+To give just one example from the programs listed above, analyzing the HS or the various rules of qualification for the best savings requires mapping product flows across trade lanes, identifying the FTAs that are available for each trade lane for each product, to say nothing of the HS code and country of origin and rules of transformation—and that’s without even getting into the thousands of changes that can occur over dozens or even hundreds of different countries’ duties, codes, and rules.
 Either hiring this work done in-house or outsourcing all this work to third-party consultants can result in massive expense, which cuts into ROI.
-Due to time, information availability and labor constraints, companies often choose not to claim preferential status and miss out on the savings—or even decide the savings aren’t worth the expense.
+Companies often choose not to claim preferential status because they don’t have time, information, or workers.
+They miss out on the savings or even decide the savings aren’t worth the money.

 It can be useful or necessary to understand what your ROI is likely to be, before taking on the operational and administrative burden of such opportunities.
-Being able to compare trade lanes one to another to see the duty, tax, and fee burden, or the total landed cost can help you forecast and plan your next step.
+Seeing how much duty, tax, and fee you pay on each trade route can help you plan your next step.
 Being able to model out different multilateral FTAs can help you determine which special savings programs will give you the biggest return, and for what products.
 And being able to report on your data can let you utilize “what if” scenarios to forecast future costs and impacts on your company.

 Competitive corporations use analytic software tools fed by rich global content that allow them to evaluate opportunities for savings such as assessing FTA eligibility or duty savings opportunities.